-But it depends on investors to keep digging up and burning the coal, oil, and gas that is driving the climate crisis.
+But the fossil fuel industry depends on investors to keep digging up and burning the coal, oil, and gas that is driving the climate crisis.
 Just a handful of big banks and asset managers provide the majority of financing that keeps the fossil fuel industry afloat.
 Even as many top Wall Street firms have made commitments to the public, their books show that they are not (yet) taking meaningful action to cut financing of coal, oil and gas.
-These banks and asset managers can drive a rapid transition to sustainability – but only if they divest from destruction and invest in a clean energy future.
+These banks and asset managers can drive a rapid transition to a clean energy economy – but only if they divest from destruction and invest in a just, livable future.

-Jewish communal institutions hold more than $100 billion in assets, and so far only three have committed to moving their investments away from fossil fuels.
+Jewish communal institutions hold more than $100 billion in assets, and so far only a handful have committed to moving their investments away from fossil fuels.

-Through All Our Might, we look forward to partnering with Jewish institutions to help their investment strategies reflect our shared Jewish values – values like living l’dor v’dor, sustaining the Jewish people from generation to generation; bal tashchit, the prohibition against destruction; shomrei adamah, protecting creation; and tirdof tzedek, pursuing justice.
+Through All Our Might, we partner with Jewish institutions to help their investment strategies reflect our shared Jewish values – values like living l’dor v’dor, sustaining the Jewish people from generation to generation; bal tashchit, the prohibition against destruction; shomrei adamah, protecting creation; and tirdof tzedek, pursuing justice.

 By working with leaders and stakeholders, we are confident that an increasing number of Jewish institutions will join the growing trend of more than 1500 institutions such as Harvard University and the New York State Common Pension Fund in moving away from fossil fuels in a responsible way, aligning their investments with their values while protecting their assets.

-We will support and connect institutions to resources and tools that help to re-invest their assets in clean energy and sustainable solutions, working to secure a livable and just world for us and for generations to come.
+We support and connect institutions to resources and tools that help them screen out fossil fuels and re-invest their assets in clean energy and sustainable solutions, working to secure a livable and just world for us and for generations to come.

 The fossil fuel sector is a bad long-term investment.
 Share value of fossil fuel companies dropped by $123 billion in the last decade, underperforming major indices by more than 50%.
 In addition, coal, oil, and gas investments risk becoming stranded assets – investments that rapidly lose value – due to the rapid growth of the renewables sector, government regulation and climate impacts across the globe.